hilios/b2w-skyhub/README.md

 # SkyHub challenge

-A simple API to resize photos written in scala.
+A simple API to resize images written in Scala + PlayFramework + Akka.

 **Why Scala?**

 Because it is a modern, elegant and very-fast programming language based on the JVM, allowing easy integration with all legacy enterprise solutions writen in Java.

 For this challenge Scala really shines.
-It process each images asynchronously through the actor system, each image is downloaded and resized in parallel and without blocking the request.
+It process the images asynchronously through the actor system, each file is downloaded and resized in parallel and without blocking the request.

 ## API documentation